voronoi/WordCloudDistributedApp/README.md

 11.)The file name can be changed on line 72 of the server code 12.)The number of n-grams are fixed on line 59 of the script at 10.
 This can be changed but for demonstration purposes it is fixed for now.

+SERVERv2:
+1.)
+This server script displays words co-occuring with a group of words given an input phrase along with the bigram and trigram number.
+2.)
+Once you have entered an input phrase a number of matching phrases are returned along with which the word most frequently occurs(collocations).
+3.)
+These collocation phrases are used to return these same words.
+4.)
+The output from this does not return the frequency or word count but simply the most frequent phrase occuring with your word.

 CLIENT:
 1.)
 Once the server is up and running run "index.html" in the client directory.
 The browser I used was chrome.
 2.)
 There will be an option to select the number of n-grams and select start.
 3.)
 The client will send a GET request to http://127.0.0.1:5000/GetNgrams/2 where 2 is the number of n-grams.
 4.)
 The server will process the data file and return a JSON response of the format